gio-delaluz/CSC365-Lab1/README.md

 deactivate

-Use pandas.ipynb for expermenting functions
+Use pandas.ipynb for to build/experiment with functions